|

 Companion planting can help with disease issues.
 Diseases are spread more quickly through your garden when plants of the same type are grouped.
 Adding different species throughout the planting can help break up the garden and slow the spread of diseases like powdery mildew or blight.

-Leeks are not hard to grow, but they need a long growing season.
-For zones with short seasons, this means starting three months in advance of the last frost date.
+Leeks are not hard to grow but need a long growing season.
+This means starting three months before the last frost date for zones with short seasons.
 You can also pick up starts at garden centers in the spring.
-I am always surprised more people don’t grow leeks in the vegetable gardens!
+I am always surprised more people don’t grow leeks in vegetable gardens!

 Leeks are incredibly cold-hardy.
-If I can chip my way through the snow and ice to get at my leeks, I can harvest them in the middle of winter!
+If I can chip through the snow and ice to get at my leeks, I can harvest them in the middle of winter!

 Sun Requirements: Will do best in full sun but tolerate partial shade.